RiteshKaushal57/Devops/Kubernetes/Kubernetes.md

 **3. ClusterRole** — same as Role, but applies to the entire cluster, not just one namespace.
 **4. ClusterRoleBinding** — connects a ClusterRole to a user or group across the cluster.

-## 11. What are Custom Resources and Custom Controller?
+## 13. What are Custom Resources and Custom Controller?
 **Custom Resources** in Kubernetes are user-defined objects that are used to add new types of resources and automate custom behaviors.
 They are created using something called a **CustomResourceDefinition (CRD)**, which tells Kubernetes about the new resource type.
 Once defined, these custom resources can be managed just like normal Kubernetes objects.
-A **Custom Controller** is the logic that watches these resources and performs actions automatically to maintain the desired state.
+**Custom Controller** is the logic that watches these resources and performs actions automatically to maintain the desired state.

-## 12. Kubernetes CONFIGMAPS & SECRETS
+## 14. Kubernetes CONFIGMAPS & SECRETS
 In Kubernetes, **ConfigMaps** and **Secrets** are used to manage configuration and sensitive data for your applications without hardcoding them inside containers.

 **ConfigMaps** store non-sensitive configuration data, like environment variables, configuration files, or command-line arguments.
 They allow you to change your app’s behavior without rebuilding the container.